 The responsibility to act as Data Controller under the Data Protection Act lies with the Business Manager.

-The Administration Officer will ensure that the Contact Assessment details are entered onto the appropriate database.
+The Administration Officer will ensure that the Contact Assessment details are entered into the appropriate database.

 Opening a casework file

-A paper-based Casework Files will be opened if the Client meets the Access Criteria.
+A paper-based Casework File will be opened if the Client meets the Access Criteria.
 The responsibility for the opening of these files lies with the Administration Officer.